adnan2103/dentocare-angularJs/README.md

 Appointment Diary, Day/Week/Month schedule, reminders to doctor and patient.

-Letting Doctor to call patient from application and sending emails.
+Letting Doctor to call/email patient from application.

 Got the excellent case, share it on FB or to other doctor, get the patient feedback and comments and rating.

+Implement Caching
+Set up liquibase
+Change App folder and packaging structure
+Setup unit, integration, functional tests.
+Write frontend tests.

 ################################### DONE #####################################################################

+##DONE## Treatment Start and End Date.?
+##DONE## Fields for create_ts, by, modified_ts ,by
 ##DONE## immediately refreshing uploaded photo each time.
 ##DONE## Default logged in page does not show list of patients.
 ##DONE## Total treatment cost display.